vivekchn24/Salary-Prediction-Using-Simple-Linear-Regression-Model/README.md

 ## **📌 Disclaimer:**

--This Machine-Learning-Model-Building project is created purely for learning and practice purposes; hence, I’ve shared only the PDF versions of the Jupyter Notebook and PowerPoint to maintain originality and avoid direct copy-paste.
+- This Machine-Learning-Model-Building project is created purely for learning and practice purposes; hence, I’ve shared only the PDF versions of the Jupyter Notebook and PowerPoint to maintain originality and avoid direct copy-paste.